 Metro did not directly respond to Evans's comments but pointed to Wiedefeld's comments at the board meeting, where he stressed that the $15.5 billion was for Metro's most urgent safety needs.

-Wiedefeld said the money was for “nonnegotiable” safety and core system upgrades, including power system enhancements allowing increased use of eight-car trains, rebuilding tracks that weren’t part of SafeTrack, replacing deteriorated infrastructure and replacing legacy rail cars.
+Wiedefeld said the money was for "nonnegotiable" safety and core system upgrades, including power system enhancements allowing increased use of eight-car trains, rebuilding tracks that weren't part of SafeTrack and replacing legacy rail cars.

-“These projects cannot be in jeopardy, because in my estimation these projects are keeping the system safe and reliable,” Wiedefeld said.
-“This pretty much has to go forward.”
+"These projects cannot be in jeopardy, because in my estimation these projects are keeping the system safe and reliable," Wiedefeld said.
 He also acknowledged that it might be the best the agency could hope for, given the political realities.

 On Sunday, Metro board member Michael Goldman, who represents Maryland, applauded Wiedefeld's presentation as realistic and balanced, though he did not criticize Evans for his stance.